-To enable indirection for all the cases of an enumeration, mark the entire enumeration with the indirect modifier-this is convenient when the enumeration contains many cases that would each need to be marked with the indirect modifier.
+To enable indirection for all the cases of an enumeration that have an associated value, mark the entire enumeration with the indirect modifier-this is convenient when the enumeration contains many cases that would each need to be marked with the indirect modifier.

-An enumeration case that's marked with the indirect modifier must have an associated value.
 An enumeration that is marked with the indirect modifier can contain a mixture of cases that have associated values and cases those that don't.
 That said, it can't contain any cases that are also marked with the indirect modifier.